uwx/ace/README.md

 # ace
 The ace module is a base 13 encoder / decoder that relies on lowercase characters that do not have ascenders or descenders (the parts of a character that extend above the center line and below the baseline).

-### Overview
-This library serves no practical purpose other than to produce the aesthetic of a string of lowercase letters with uniform height.
-The ace module can handle ASCII strings of any length and unsigned integers up to 15 digits.
+This module serves no practical purpose other than to produce the aesthetic of a string of lowercase letters with uniform height.
+It can handle ASCII strings of any length and unsigned integers up to 15 digits.

 ### Demo (example.js)